ANNIEsoft/ToolAnalysis/README.md

 # DAQFramework

-ToolDAQ Application is an open source general DAQ Applicaiton built using the modular ToolDAQ Framework core to give speration between core and implimentation code.
+ToolDAQ Application is an open source general DAQ Applicaiton template built using the modular ToolDAQ Framework core to give speration between core and implimentation code.

 ****************************
 #Concept